ninabarzh/broomstick/content/posts/no-single-origin.md

 Modern humans left Africa more than once, but only the **last major migration**, between **70,000 and 50,000 years ago**, managed to colonise the globe.
 What made this wave different?

 The answer seems to lie in **adaptability**.
 These migrating humans carried with them not only the genetic legacy of Stem 2’s neural refinements, but also a growing toolkit of symbolic behaviour and cultural exchange.
 They adapted to deserts, forests, coasts, and tundra, often within a few generations.
-Cave art, personal ornamentation, and microlithic tools point to enhanced problem-solving and planning abilities.
+Cave art, personal ornamentation, and microlithic tools point to improved problem-solving and planning abilities.
 Earlier migrations lacked this behavioural flexibility and left few traces behind.

 This cognitive and cultural edge may be the true legacy of the two-stem remix: not just bigger brains, but more adaptable minds.